btowers/btowers/README.md

 ### Hello World 👋
 I am a fullstack developer from Argentina

-- Working on multiple frontend and backend project using vue and nodejs
+- Working on multiple frontend and backend projects using vue.js and node.js
 - Learning Go and Flutter

 ## Connect with me